 The CEC Initiative

-The best way to stay up to date with contaminant selection activities is to subscribe to our GovDelivery email.
+The best way to stay up to date with the CEC Initiative's activities is to subscribe to our GovDelivery email.
 Major announcements will be posted to our website and shared via GovDelivery.

 Why we study contaminants of emerging concern

 Water quality studies and monitoring in Minnesota find contaminants from products or sources we never suspected in places we never expected, like our lakes, rivers, groundwater and drinking water.
 These emerging contaminants are found because: